 NHEX includes a category for physician expenditures.
-Another data source, CIHI's National Physician Database (NPDB), provides information on physicians' salaries, payments and activities in Canada's health care systems.
+Another data source, CIHI's National Physician Database (NPDB), provides information on clinical payments to physicians for insured medical services provided in Canada's health care systems.
 Internal analysis comparing the 2 data holdings is conducted annually to ensure that the data is aligned.